kklkit/Factions/README.md

 5. Git will clone the repository to your computer
 6. Click File > **Close**
-7. Go to where the repository was cloned and copy everthing (including the hidden .git folder) and paste it into your UDK install directory (e.g. `C:\UDK\UDK-2012-05`)
+7. Go to where the repository was cloned and copy everything (including the hidden .git folder) and paste it into your UDK install directory (e.g. `C:\UDK\UDK-2012-05`)
 8. In Git Extensions, click File > **Open** and select your UDK install directory (e.g. `C:\UDK\UDK-2012-05`)
 9. The repository should be open and you can delete the temporary folder created earlier